indrjo/minimal-texlive-installer/README.md

 * You can select the scheme to install, by passing `--scheme=SCHEME`.
 Here, `SCHEME` could be for example: `minimal` (the default), `basic`, `small`, `medium`, `full`, etc...

 * At the end of the installation an appropriate file that adds to your paths the ones of TeX Live is created.
 By default, the file is `~/.tlrc`, but you can choose any path you prefer, using `--tlrc=HERE`.
-Afterwards, you must write on `~/.bashrc` to source this file.
-It is done for you by default; to prevent that, just pass the option `--no-adjust-bashrc`.

 Normally, the installation takes a couple of minutes.
 Afterwards, you should also